 Collaboration now occurs across several mediums and communication channels, and Zoom is committed to meeting our customers where they are and keeping their data protected.
 Since we handle the communication needs of many companies, we also maintain customer data like meeting recordings and phone voicemails.
-Certain customer data, including cloud recordings, chat history, and meeting transcripts are stored at-rest in the Zoom cloud infrastructure using 256bit AES-GCM encryption.
+Certain customer data, including cloud recordings, chat history, and meeting transcripts are stored at-rest in the Zoom cloud infrastructure using 256-bit AES-GCM encryption.
 These objects are encrypted with a uniquely generated key, managed by a key management system (KMS) in the cloud.

 Zoom Customer Managed Key is a new infrastructure service that gives customers additional transparency and control to protect certain data at rest.
 The data is still encrypted at rest, but specific Zoom services also encrypt the data objects using a key provided by the customer.
 This creates a second layer of encryption and currently does not replace the standard encryption that Zoom data at rest uses.
-(Search data is only encrypted using the customer's key at the disk level)
+(In the future, some new assets may only get encrypted using the customer provided key)